react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 The simplest way forward is to add support for building using SPM by adding a Package.swift file to the library.

-The current prototype already supports app-local native modules through `spmModules` in `react-native.config.js`.
-Each declared module is turned into a target in `autolinked/Package.swift`, with sources mirrored into the generated package layout so they can be compiled by SPM.
+The current prototype already supports app-local native modules through `spm.modules` in `react-native.config.js`.
+Each declared module is turned into a target in `build/generated/autolinking/Package.swift`, with sources mirrored into the generated package layout so they can be compiled by SPM.

 That mechanism is enough to prove that source-based native modules can be integrated into the SPM flow today.